The family of former WAAF Elisabeth Stewart (nee Brewster) have informed us that Elisabeth sadly passed away at the end of 2017.

 In December 1944, Elisabeth was the first to hear the message that Glenn Miller’s plane had gone missing.
 Just four months earlier Glenn Miller and his band had played at RAF Bentley Priory.

-Later, Elisabeth was posted to the Orkneys, where she met her future husband who was serving in the army.
+Later, Elisabeth was commisioned as a Codes and Cipher Officer and was posted to the Orkneys.
+There she met her future husband who was serving in the army.
 Their daughter went on to join the WRAF.

 When sharing memories of her time in the WAAF with us, Elisabeth noted that there was “a great sense of community and belonging”.